whistlegraph/aesthetic-computer/README.txt

   - [] buff out the profile pages / make new profile pages in kidlisp
   - [] add image / pixels support to chat and also maybe kidlisp support

+*** add upside-down / `sing` mode to song ***
+  - [] refer to artur's `sign` demo from puerto rico
+  - [] add a flip colon param to song: `song:flip` to flip the graphics
+  - [] should then be able to enter `song:flip respawn-timer` to perform a custom song
+   > Street level multiplayer.
+  - [] if i `echo @jeffrey` then i should be able to hear the synth sounds out of my own phone speaker as they come through the network, in perhaps an assymetric fashion, but how would these be transmitted?
+     - ideally they would be via udp with a no miss / redundant option
+     - and 'echo' subscribes users to receive the echo udp messages of a user and users should be removed from echo list on disconnect, etc.

 *** sotce.net ***
   - [🧡] Test signup in development.
   - [] Finish login and logout in VS Code local with refresh.